BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 ### Disaster Recovery

-All secrets are stored in plaintext in a subdirecotry rooted at DisasterRecoveryPath and also in another subdirecotry rooted at DisasterRecoveryBackup path.
+All secrets are stored in plaintext in a subdirectory rooted at DisasterRecoveryPath and also in another subdirectory rooted at DisasterRecoveryBackup path.
 These actual locations are whatever locations the organizations feel is their most secure storage.

 ## Git Credentials